 With Microsoft Windows 10 Start menu is back and better than ever!
 You can Just select the Start button on the taskbar.
-This is the combination of Windows 7 start menu and windows 8 apps.
-And Also Windows 10 Start menu is quite customizable.
+This is the combination of the Windows 7 start menu and Windows 8 apps.
+And also the Windows 10 Start menu is quite customizable.
 Here Some New Features on Windows 10 Start Menu compared to 7 Start Menu.

 you can resize the menu screen As you require.

 Change the Start Menu and Taskbar Colour